 What is STEM?

-The acronym for science, technology, engineering, and mathematics, STEM encompasses physical sciences, life sciences outside of medical sciences, mathematics, statistics, engineering, and computing.
-It may also include relevant managerial fields, manufacturing and processing areas, as well as building and architecture.
-(Click Here to learn more.)
+STEM is the acronym for science, technology, engineering, and mathematics.
+STEM encompasses physical sciences, life sciences outside of medical sciences, mathematics, statistics, engineering, and computing.
+It may also include relevant managerial fields, manufacturing, and processing areas, as well as building and architecture.
+(Click Here to learn more)